Garrison Church, Potsdam

 The Garrison Church (German: Garnisonkirche) was a Protestant church in the historic centre of Potsdam.
 Built by order of King Frederick William I of Prussia according to plans by Philipp Gerlach from 1730 to 1735, it was considered as a major work of Prussian Baroque architecture.
 With a height of almost 90 metres (295 feet), it was Potsdam's tallest building and shaped its cityscape.
-In addition, the Garrison Church was part of the city's famous "Three Churches View" together with St. Nicholas Church and Holy Spirit Church.
+In addition, the Garrison Church was part of the city's famous "Three Churches View" together with the St. Nicholas Church and the Holy Spirit Church.
 After it was damaged during the British bombing in World War II, the East German authorities demolished the church in 1968.
-After the German reunification the Garrison Church is currently being rebuilt as a centre for remembrance and reconciliation.
+After the German reunification, the Garrison Church is currently being rebuilt as a centre for remembrance and reconciliation.
+The first section opened in 2024, containing a Coventry Cross of Nails chapel, an exhibition about the history of the place and a viewing platform at a height of 57 meters.

 The Garrison Church was an important place in the early modern History of Germany.
 Johann Sebastian Bach, Alexander I of Russia, Napoleon and others visited the building.
 In addition, it served as burial site of Frederick William I and his son Frederick the Great.
 Potsdam's first freely elected council members met in the Garrison Church, Lutheran and Reformed Protestants founded the Prussian Union of Churches in it, and classical concerts took place there.
 In Nazi Germany, the building was used for propaganda purposes; at the same time, many 20 July plotters belonged to the Garrison Church parish.

 Building

 Bell tower

-The bell tower of the Garnisonkirche, a dominating structure, measured 88,4 meters and reached well into the street in front of it.
+The bell tower of the Garnisonkirche, a dominating structure, measured 88.4 meters and reached well into the street in front of it.
 Its side walls were interrupted by tall, narrow windows, while sculptures flanked the corners.
 A panel with gold lettering mounted above the main entrance facing Broad Street (Breiten Straße) read, "Friderich Wilhelm, King of Prussia, had this tower built next to the Garnisonkirchein to the honor of God.
 Anno 1735".
 Some of the letters may still be seen today.

 The foundation of the bell tower was solidly built and tapered to the upper stories.
 The top story, built of oak, had lanterns and a copper-covered roof crowned with a weather vane.
 A carillon, inherited from the first Garrison church consecrated in 1722, was augmented with five new bass tone bells produced by Paul Meurer.
 Choral music was played on the hour, alternating with secular music played on the half-hour until the end of the 18th century.
 From 1797 until 1945 the musical order was changed to Bach's Lobet den Herrn, alle Heiden (Praise the Lord, all ye nations) and Üb' immer Treu' und Redlichkeit (Always Be True and Faithful) from Ludwig Hölty, a theme Mozart composed for Papageno's aria, Ein Mädchen oder Weibchen, in The Magic Flute.
 In between short melodies, some played upon request, rang out over the city every 7.5 minutes.